WendyQuarteer/blackjack-oop/README.md

 We could just copy the code but duplicated code is never the solution, instead you can use the following code to call the old hit function: parent::hit();

+## Final push
+All classes are ready, now you just need to write some minimal glue in the index.php.
+The final result should be the following:

+- [x] When you hit button call hit on player, then check the lost status of the player.
+You will need to pass a Deck variable to this function, you can use the Blackjack::getDeck() method for this.
+- [x] When you hit the stand button call hit on dealer, then check the lost status of the dealer.
+If he is not lost, compare scores to set the winner (If equal the dealer wins).
+- [] Surrender: the dealer auto wins.
+- [] Always display on the page the scores of both players.
+If you have a winner, display it.
+- [] End of the game: destroy the current blackjack variable so the game restarts.